UedaTakeyuki/pokectiveness2/docs/README.md

 filter: drop-shadow (10px 10px 5px silver);
 }
 </style>
-Pokéctiveness2 is a web application that examines your opponent pokémon's weaknesses in order to advance your battle.
-You can find the opponent's weaknesses and [double weakness](#double-weakness) to advance the battle in an advantageous manner.
+Pokéctiveness2 is a web application that examines enemy pokémon's weaknesses to win the battle.
+You can find the enemy's weaknesses and [double weakness](#double-weakness) to advance the battle advantageously.

 You can use it on your smartphone without installing it, and if you register it on the [Home screen](#register-this-app-on-your-smartphone-home-screen), you can start it up and use it just like a normal application.